michaelchanwahyan/Bible/README.md

 //          the bible that greatly reduces the number of pages

+// remark : as of 2021, ot and nt (Old and New Testament) are to be packed with original Hebrew and Greek from openly accessible original texts)

 ## Current Bible Version Supported
 - CUV  (Chinese Union Version 和合本)
 - LZZ  (Lu Zhen Zhong Bible Translation 呂振中譯本)